huboles/cellseq/README.md

 ## usage

-*cellseq* consists of two interactive grids, refered to as the map (on the right) and the mask (on the left). clicking inside either one toggles the selected grid square on or off.
+*cellseq* consists of two interactive grids, referred to as the map (on the right) and the mask (on the left). clicking inside either one toggles the selected grid square on or off.